by Candi Helseth

 “Our model has proven itself,” Mahoney said. ” Our care managers live locally and know the local resources.
 We also have a telephonic call center that checks on patients.
 All these touch points across the state and the home support we provide to patients produces better outcomes.”

 In Idaho, the NCQA model also works well at the clinic level, according to Epperly.
 FMRI demonstrated adherence in six categories to achieve PCMH recognition.
 These included areas such as enhancing patient access and continuity, planning, tracking and coordinating care, and measuring improved performances.
-Epperly said combining resources as a teaching center with Rural Training Tracks (Rural Monitor, Spring 2011) and as a patient provider has multiple benefits.
+Epperly said combining resources as a teaching center with Rural Training Tracks (Rural Monitor, Spring 2011, no longer available online) and as a patient provider has multiple benefits.
 Underserved people receive coordinated care.
 Medical residents in training supplement rural workforce demands.

 “We’re marrying up need and demand,” Epperly asserted.
 “These rural experiences influence medical residents to locate in rural areas when they graduate.
 It’s a win-win situation.”